zvovov/whatsapp-web/README.md

   - Switch between different chats *from command line*.
   - You can only send/receive text messages.
 Emoji, image, audio, video or anything else is not supported right now.
 Yeah, it sucks, I know.
 But.. but it's **command-line**. :neckbeard:

 ## Requirements

-- Python 3.3+
+- Python 3
 - [selenium](http://selenium-python.readthedocs.io/installation.html) Tested with 2.53.6
 - [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) Tested with 2.24

 ## Installation

 1. Clone this repository. `$ git clone https://github.com/zvovov/whatsapp-web.git`
 2. Install selenium. `$ pip install selenium`
 3. Download and extract [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).zip
-4. Put path to ChromeDriver binary in the line `driver = webdriver.Chrome('/path/to/chromedriver')` in `chat.py` file of this repository.
+4. Put path to ChromeDriver executable in the line `'chromedriver_path': '/path/to/chromedriver'` in `chat.py` file of this repository.

 ## Usage